List of Organs that help in Digestion of Human Body

 2. Oesophagus or Food Pipe

-The slightly digested food goes to stomach through the Food Pipe or Oesophagus.
-With the help of peristaltic movement food is pushed inside the stomach.
+The slightly digested food goes to the stomach through the Food Pipe or Oesophagus.
+With the help of the peristaltic movement, food is pushed inside the stomach.
 The contraction and expansion of the movement of the walls of the food pipe after entering the slightly digested food is known as peristaltic movement.

 Do you know that food is churned in the stomach for three hours?
 In the stomach, food further breaks into smaller pieces and forms a semi-solid paste.
-Glands that are present in the walls of stomach secrete gastric juice and contain three substances hydrochloric acid, enzyme pepsin and mucus.
-The protein digestion begins in the stomach only with the help of pepsin enzyme.
+Glands that are present in the walls of the stomach secrete gastric juice and contain three substances hydrochloric acid, enzyme pepsin, and mucus.
+The protein digestion begins in the stomach only with the help of the pepsin enzyme.